8 min read

 P.P.P.S.
 Want a chance to read Peter’s upcoming book before anyone else?
 Join the Future is Faster Than You Think launch team (applications close on December 6th)!
 Get an advanced digital copy, access to our private Facebook group, behind the scenes specials, a live Q&A with Peter and Steven, and hundreds of dollars in exclusive bonuses.
 Click here for details.

 What it is: If you’ve ever wished you could go back in time to tell your younger self a critical piece of advice, AIs may soon be able to do just that within their own networks.
 Google’s DeepMind unit recently announced a program that resembles the human capacity to mentally time travel by incorporating long-term consequences into machine learning.
-AI programs typically rely on reinforcement learning with short-term, immediate “rewards.”
+Artificial intelligence technology typically rely on reinforcement learning with short-term, immediate “rewards.”
 DeepMind’s new program, called Temporal Value Transport (TVT), transforms reinforcement learning by sending reward signals backwards from far in the future as an alternative form of neural networks.
 The program operates in simulated worlds, and it might “explore” a path to a certain target.
 If the program uses its memory of this path in a future pursuit to the same target, it is rewarded.
 This process, termed the “Reconstructive Memory Agent,” marks the first time memories of past events have been “encoded.”

 Why it’s important: Many sociologists and economists have explored the realm of long-term human decision-making.
 While DeepMind’s TVT is not entirely representative of human thought, the cognitive mechanisms of the program could greatly impact human thought processes.
 We easily learn to avoid hot stoves after accidentally burning our hand once.
 Yet many of us fall into the long-term pattern of following an unfulfilling career path.
 Because long-term decisions lack immediate feedback, the signs pointing us in the “right direction” are difficult to detect and learn from early on.
-With the help of AIs that generate future pathways and then inform us of consequences in the present, humans could learn in entirely new ways.
+With the applications of artificial intelligence that generate future pathways and then inform us of consequences in the present, humans could learn in entirely new ways.
 From investment decisions to government policy, wisdom from the future will undoubtedly aid our present choices.entertainment, and human interaction.

 What it is: Texas-based FusionFlight has just invented a jet-powered drone capable of vertical take-off and landing operations.
 Yet rather than using propellers and electric motors like traditional drones, this drone ups the ante, using four diesel-powered microturbine jet engines and a proprietary vectoring system.
 Known as the H-Configuration, this latter component enables the drone to direct its engines’ thrust either vertically (for take-off and landing) or horizontally (while in flight).
 Reportedly capable of reaching a top speed of over 300 mph, the aircraft’s final production version includes a fuel tank sufficient for 30 minutes of hovering and 15 minutes of cruising.
 Down the line, FusionFlight aims to boost speed and performance with afterburners and other components.